Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 -   Uses the OpenAI API to generate a response.
 -   Streams the response back to the client.

-The `streamText` function is one of the utilities provided by Vercel's AI SDK.
+The `streamText` function is one of the utilities provided by [Vercel's AI SDK](https://sdk.vercel.ai/).
 It helps deal with the real-time streaming of the AI's responses.

 ## Creating a feature flag with AI variants

 Instead of hardcoding `variant1`, we want to use feature flags to dynamically choose which AI model to use.
 This will let us easily switch between models, test different configurations, or even do some A/B testing to see which model performs better for which task.
+And we can do this without having to redeploy our app.

+We can also disable it altogether if the upstream API stops working, or we run out of credits.

 To implement this, we'll need to:

 1. Set up a feature flag provider (we'll use Unleash).
-2. Replace our static variant selection with feature flag calls.
+2. Replace our static objects with dynamic feature flag variants.
 3. Use the feature flag in our code to determine which AI model and settings to use for each request.

 ### Install a local feature flag provider